codecop/babystepstimer/Java/src/main/java/net/davidtanzer/babysteps/readme.txt

 Refactor to instance ()
 * to separate dependencies I need a IoC mechanism, e.g. constructor "injection".
 * maybe first change should be to remove all statics.
-This should simplify tests a bit and remove need to access inner states for cleanup
+This should simplify tests a bit and remove need to access inner states for cleanup.
+* introduce stubbed dependencies by second constructor.